-- 1. Memorize the floor plan of your home. - 2.
-With your floor plan in mind, identify every door and window that you can use as an exit. - Remove any obstacles (inside and outside) that might keep you from escaping through windows and doors.
+- 1. Draw a floor plan of your home on a large sheet of paper or use grid paper. - 2.
+Check to make sure you have included every door and window that you can use as an exit. - 3.
+Draw all outdoor features or possible obstacles that might keep you from escaping through windows and doors. - 4.
+Draw arrows in red to show the best way out of each room. - 5.
+Draw arrows in blue to show the second way out of each room. - 6.
+Choose a meeting place in front of your home and mark it on the escape plan.

-- 4. Plan the best way out of each room, using your normal way in and out. - 5.
-Plan a second way out of each room. - 6.
-Choose a meeting place in front of your home. - 7.
-Practice the escape plan using the usual way out of your sleeping area. - 8.
-Practice the second way out of your sleeping area. - Note: Know both ways out, so you can escape.
-Make sure that everyone in your family can follow both ways out. - 9.
-Arrange to call 911 or your local emergency number from a neighbor's house. - 8 Create a home escape plan
+- 7. Practice the escape plan using the best way out of your sleeping area. - 8.
+Practice the second way out of your sleeping area.

+Note: Know both ways out, so you can escape.
+Make sure that everyone in your family can follow both ways out.

-10. Update the plan as needed.
+- Arrange to call 911 or your local emergency number from a neighbor's house. - 10.
+Update the plan as needed.